Best Boutique Hotels in Buenos Aires

 Overview of Buenos Aires Neighborhoods

-• Recoleta = The “Rodeo Drive” of Buenos Aires, & where all the luxury, 5-star hotels are ~ plus, famous Recoleta Cemetery.
+- Recoleta = The “Rodeo Drive” of Buenos Aires, where all the luxury, 5-star hotels are (Taylor Swift stays here when in town) ~ plus, the very famous Recoleta Cemetery.

 Map of Buenos Aires Hotels

-As you can see from this map, the bulk of Buenos Aires’ boutique hotels reside in fashionable Palermo ~ which makes sense, as boutiques perfectly fit the Palermo vibe.
-Recoleta is almost exclusively luxury hotels, like the Four Seasons, so you won’t find any boutiques here…but you will in neighboring Retiro.
+As you can see from the map, many of Buenos Aires’ boutique hotels reside in fashionable Palermo.
+Which makes sense, as boutiques perfectly fit the area’s hip vibe.
+Recoleta is almost exclusively luxury hotels, like the Four Seasons, so you won’t find many boutiques here…but you will in neighboring Retiro.

 I stayed at the Moreno Hotel Buenos Aires ($55+) in San Telmo, which is the least expensive hotel on this list ~ & the only one in historic San Telmo, which is home to the amazing Sunday Market: a weekly can’t-miss event in Buenos Aires.